 The surface of the cornea is where light begins its journey into the eye.
 The cornea’s mission is to gather and focus visual images.
 Because it is out front, like the windshield of an automobile, it is subject to considerable abuse from the outside world.
-Particles of dust and grit inevitably find there way into our eyes, irritating them, and stimulating the production of tears to wash foreign materials away.
+Particles of dust and grit inevitably find their way into our eyes, irritating them, and stimulating the production of tears to wash foreign materials away.

 Although appearing to be one clear membrane, the human cornea actually has five distinct layers.
 The cornea is masterfully engineered so that only the most expensive human-made lenses can match its precision.
 The smoothness and shape of the cornea is as vitally important to its proper functioning as is its transparency.
 If either the surface smoothness or the clarity of the cornea is disturbed, vision becomes distorted.